manavsehgal/reactspeedcoding/manuscript/c09-test-app-components.md

 A> When using Eslint in Atom editor hints we see hints for HTML indentation issues.
 A> Oh, actually it is hints for HTML-like native components part of JSX.
 A> Eslint has rules checking our logic as well as our presentation view at the same time.
+A> Of course you also catch subtle errors when you copy-paste HTML and ignore JSX A> specific camelCase attributes.
+Eslint is even checking accessibility rules A> within JSX attribute values.
 A> Never made possible before React!

 **No-undef errors.** We encounter no-undef errors that ```$ is not defined``` at jQuery usage.
 This can be fixed by adding ```"jquery" : true``` within the ```env``` section of eslintrc file.
 Once we change the config file, just close and open the current JSX file to make the issue go away.

+A> Running through all our JSX files and fixing most problems reduces A> our overall count from 300+ problems earlier
+A> to around 59 problems.
+A good day's work indeed.

+**Ignore rules file specific.** Now that we have narrowed down to a manageable number of problems, we fix special cases where it makes sense by ignoring eslint rules within specific files.
+We do this carefully after understanding if it makes sense to bypass eslint for these specific situations.

 I> ## Chapter In Progress
 I> We are still writing this chapter.
 Please watch this space for updates.